Jim Speros: United Football League involvement

 In May 2010, Speros rejected an overture to buy the United Football League's Florida Tuskers.
-In June 2010 he was named as the owner of the Virginia Destroyers, an expansion team set to begin play in Norfolk, Virginia in 2011.
-Speros named former Washington Redskins quarterback Doug Williams as the team's general manager.
+In June 2010 he was named as the owner of the Virginia Destroyers, an expansion team set to begin play in Norfolk, Virginia, in 2011.
+Speros named former Washington Commanders quarterback Doug Williams as the team's general manager.
 In late August 2010, Speros backed out of negotiations due to multiple flaws in the contracts presented to him as well as the league structure.
 Speros specifically cited the inability for him to acquire an entire franchise instead of investing in a single-entity league.
 However, Speros said he remained open to purchasing the team if terms changed, and that he continued to support the league's efforts in the region.
-Ironically, in January 2011, the league contracted the Tuskers and moved all of its staff to Virginia to form the Destroyers' core; in August 2012, the league contracted the Hartford Colonials and assigned that team's owner, Bill Mayer, as the Destroyers' owner after failing to find an owner to replace Speros.
+In January 2011, the league contracted the Tuskers and moved all of its staff to Virginia to form the Destroyers' core; in August 2012, the league contracted the Hartford Colonials and assigned that team's owner, Bill Mayer, as the Destroyers' owner after failing to find an owner to replace Speros.

 Restaurants

 Speros, who grew up in the restaurant business, is the founder and owner of several upscale sports restaurants in the Northern Virginia area.
-His initial concept, Velocity Five, has locations in Centreville, Sterling, and previously in Arlington.
-He has since founded and opened Velocity Wings, a slightly different concept that primarily features buffalo style chicken wings and burgers.
-These restaurants are located in South Riding and Purcellville.
+His initial concept, Velocity Five, had locations in Falls Church, Centreville, Sterling, Landsdowne, and in Arlington.

-In 2015, Velocity Wings launched its licensing programs in Virginia, Maryland, and the District of Columbia for its expansion.
+After being nationally nominated in the foodservice industry and winning multiple awards regionally in the Washington D.C. area for Chicken Wings, Speros decided to invest in a concept with the Velocity Five franchise that was more focused on buffalo style chicken wings, changing the name from Velocity Five to Velocity Wings in 2013, while expanding to opening eight locations under the Velocity Wings brand.
+As of 2024, these restaurants are located in South Riding, Purcellville, Sterling, Lovettsville, Haymarket, Bristow, Manassas, and Fairfax.

+After the initial success of Velocity Wings in the Washington, D.C. area, Speros continued to pursue new restaurant ventures in Northern Virginia, opening two new restaurant concepts since the inception of Velocity Wings in 2013.
+Social House Kitchen and Tap, a beer-centric restaurant with an eclectic food menu, was founded in 2017, and Locals Tacos and Tequila, a taqueria which focuses on craft tequila and margaritas opened its first location in 2020.

+In October 2022, after growing 13 restaurants under 3 different brands, Speros' Velocity Restaurant and Hospitality Group formed a partnership with multi-national food corporation, Thompson Hospitality, based in Reston.
+Currently the three brands are continuing their expansion and growth in the greater Washington, D.C. area.